elpis-lab/elpis-lab/_pages/join.md

 Prospective applicants should have a background in CS, EE, ME, or a related field, and a passion for robotics!
 Preference will be given to those with relevant research experience, and a significant emphasis is placed on programming and/or hardware skills.

 ### WPI Master Students ###
 Every year, there are several open positions for WPI Master's students.
-Please note that I typically accept students only after they have taken my Motion-Planning (RBE550) course, which is taught in the Fall semester.
+Please note that I typically accept students only after they have taken the [Motion-Planning (RBE550)](https://www.wpi.edu/academics/calendar-courses/course-descriptions/3911/robotics-engineering#RBE-550) course, which is taught in the Fall semester.
 This prerequisite ensures that students are well-prepared for the research work in the ELPIS lab.

+### Undergrad Students ###
+If you are interested in a Major Qualifying Project check the available projects [here](todo)

 ### Contact ###